x0pherl/fender-bender/README.md

 #### Frame Top
 This is one of the most critical components of the system.
 Each filament bracket should snap into the frame with a satisfying click when properly assembled.
 One of the wall assemblies will click into the bottom of the frame.
 In wall mounted installations, the frame top will also connect to the wall hanger.

+The default part includes the cut for the wall hanger; if you prefer to print the self-standing version it will have a smoother exterior profile, but you'll have to choose alternative parts for the connector and bottom as well.

 #### Frame Connector
 This connects the two wall assemblies.

+The default part includes a thicker wall to the wall side for wall mounted installations.
+The alternative "standing" file will provide a straight back line when coupled with the standing top and bottom components.

 #### Frame Bottom
-In hanging installations, this part is not strictly necesarry.
-In hybrid or standing installtions, this includes a flat bottom for a free-standing buffer.
+In hanging installations, this part is not strictly necessary.
+In hybrid or standing installations, this includes a flat bottom for a free-standing buffer.

+The default part includes the stand but also has extra spacing for wall mounted installations.
+The "hanging-no-stand" alternative has a round bottom profile which uses less filament and a different appearance in hanging installations.
+The "standing" alternative eliminates the extra spacing for the wall hanging bracket, as well as the screw guide along the back.

 ## Code